-Burger Centre is a non-profit organisation bound by, and committed to, compliance with the National Privacy Principles (NPPs) of the Privacy Act 1988 as amended in December 2001.
+Burger Centre is a non-profit organisation bound by, and committed to compliance with the Australian Privacy Principles (APPs) of the Privacy Act 1988 as amended in December 2001.

 Protecting your privacy and the confidentiality of your personal information is important to us and is fundamental to the way we conduct business.